 Piano chords – an introduction

 In this article, it is explained what a chord is and which the most common categories of chords are.
 Pianoscales.org does not primarily focus on chords, and therefore there are no diagrams here for particular chords.
-In that case Pianochord.org could be recommended.
+In that case Pianochord.org can be recommended.

 What is a chord?